Bucharest Bucuresti, Romania Travel Guide

 Summer (June-August): Expect hot and often humid weather.
 Average high temperatures range from 25-30°C (77-86°F), frequently exceeding 35°C (95°F) during heatwaves.
 Thunderstorms occur commonly, bringing intense but brief downpours.
 Humidity levels can feel high.

-Autumn (September-November): Experience mild and favorable weather, especially in early autumn.
+Autumn (September-November): Experience mild and favorable weather, especially at the beginning of autumn.
 Average high temperatures are 15-20°C (59-68°F) during The month of september, gradually cooling to 5-10°C (41-50°F) by November.
 This season typically brings less precipitation than summer, with fresh air and often clear skies.

 Bucharest offers unique experiences across its distinct seasons.
 Consider the following for the planning of your trip: